SuadeLabs/fire/documentation/secured.md

 # secured
 Parameter to determine whether a loan is **secured** or **unsecured**.

-According to the FCA Handbook these are defined as:

 [**Unsecured Lending**](https://www.handbook.fca.org.uk/handbook/glossary/G1338.html?filter-title=unsecured) is "lending where the mortgage lender does not take a mortgage or other form of security in respect of the credit provided to the customer."

 [**Unsecured Debt**](https://www.handbook.fca.org.uk/handbook/glossary/G1630.html?filter-title=unsecured) is "debt that does not fall within the definition of secured debt."